daqnext/meson-scheduling/README.md

 [ &nbsp; file0(fz0,ff0),&nbsp; file1(fz1,ff1)&nbsp; .....,&nbsp; filen(fzn,ffn)&nbsp; ]

+data example in fileRequestExample.xlsx & exampleDataInstruction.md
 ### 3.2 scheduling algorithm controls
 according to 3.1 varibales , scheduling algorithm will
 control storing process and recycling process of files  over the node servers in a specific contry to achive max transmition efficiency.

+For files with high request frequency, we need to consider increasing the number of node to cache.
+For the low frequency files, we want to reduce the number of node.
+All increases and decreases are dynamic, adjusted according to the frequency of request and the space and bandwidth of the node